owenrbk/homelab/README.md

   - Monitoring: Prometheus, Grafana, and Uptime Kuma monitoring.
   - Power: Centralized NUT (Network UPS Tools) server managing an APC BE600M1.

-Network Logic & Security
+### Network Logic & Security
-Double NAT Management: OPNsense WAN has "Block private networks" disabled to permit traffic from the 192.168.1.0/24 upstream subnet.
+- Double NAT Management: OPNsense WAN has "Block private networks" disabled to permit traffic from the 192.168.1.0/24 upstream subnet.
+- Router on a Stick: Switch is divided into LAN (VLAN 2) and WAN (VLAN 3); M93p acts as trunk port with tagged traffic for OPNsense (2 & 3) and the proxmox host and other VMs (2).
-Remote Access: Secured via WireGuard; direct local access to GUIs permitted on Port 443 for the home network.
+- Remote Access: Secured via WireGuard; direct local access to GUIs permitted on Port 443 for the home network.

-Future Possible Projects
+### Future Possible Projects
   M900: Media Stack: Jellyfin (Quick Sync passthrough), Arr Stack, and qBittorrent.
   M93p: NGINX Proxy Manager, CrowdSec, Network Status Bots
   NUC: Home Assistant